All Episodes

 We wouldn't need a government if we all acted in an angelic way.

-We only need a government because we're fallen, and we need a government to punish wrongdoers and therefore protect innocent people from evil.
+We only need a government because we're fallen and we need a government to punish wrongdoers and therefore protect innocent people from evil.

-If the thing that I find troubling about some exploitation, Russell is this.
+If the thing that I find troubling about some exploitation, Russell, is this.

-There are people on the left who called themselves progressive Christians, and they're out there saying, okay, yeah, we saw that a lot of people were preaching the gospel and a lot of people were praising Jesus, but beware of conservative politics that flows from this.
+There are people on the left who called themselves progressive Christians and they're out there saying, okay, yeah, we saw that a lot of people were preaching the gospel and a lot of people were praising Jesus, but beware of conservative politics that flows from this.

-These people are worried that their political position may not win the day now because of this, which shows me that Jesus is not number one to them.
+Instead of these people saying, I'm rejoicing that the word of the Lord is getting out to the biggest audience probably in history, these people are worried that their political position may not win the day now because of this, which shows me that Jesus is not number one to them.

-Politics is number one to them.
+Politics is number one to them and exposes them.

-He says in one of his letters that people are preaching the gospel with false motives, and he says, you know, I really don't care.
+He says in one of his letters that people are preaching the gospel with false motives.

-Yet these people, these leftists are upset that their political position is not winning the day while the gospel is going out to millions of people.
+Yet these people, these leftists, are upset that their political position is not winning the day while the gospel is going out to millions of people.

 We can't make this content without the support of our partners.